 HubSpot ROI at Scale

 An IDC study found HubSpot delivers 505% ROI over three years for enterprise customers.
+According to Scott Brinker, VP of platform ecosystem at HubSpot, “Marketing technology has fundamentally reshaped how enterprises plan and measure every revenue-generating campaign.”
 Here’s how that breaks down:

 Revenue Impact: